Conservation of Thomas Brock’s bust of Frederic Leighton

 What might have happened to the bust without this conservation project?

 Without this conservation work, the surface of the bust would have continued to deteriorate, including further discolouration and flaking of the painted surface, as well as abrasive damage caused by the wire.
 Reattaching the broken socle corner has also restored a safe support for the sculpture.

 How will Brock’s bust of Leighton be displayed in the ‘new’ Leighton House?

-The bust will take pride of place in the display case within our new reception space, when Leighton House reopens in spring 2022 upon completion of our major restoration project, Hidden Gem to National Treasure.
+The bust will take pride of place in the display case within the new reception space, when Leighton House reopens in the autumn of 2022 upon completion of the major restoration project, Hidden Gem to National Treasure.
 The display case will showcase items relating to Leighton’s life and career, introducing him to visitors as an artist and public figure.